CrespiLab/ExtOptORCA-OpenQP/README.md

 S0 dihedral angle scan in stilbene molecule.
 4. *stilbene_TS*
 Stilbene ground state TS search.
-Unfortunately, analytical MRSF Hessian is not currently implemented in OpenQP; in the current example, we use numerical Hessian calculated at GFN2-xTB level.
-To use that method, you do not need any special arguments for the script, instead, make sure to use OptTS keyword in the ORCA inout file.
+Unfortunately, analytical MRSF Hessian is not currently implemented in OpenQP; in the current example, we use the numerical Hessian calculated at the GFN2-xTB level as a guess.
+To use that method, you do not need any special arguments for the script, instead, make sure to use the OptTS keyword in the ORCA input file.
 5. *benzene_CI*
-Conical intersection optimization for benzene molecule.
-No analytical non-adiabatic coupling available in OpenQP currently, thus we use simpler penalty function approach.
-Remember, that when --conical is called, two electronic states should be provided.
-Penalty function parameter alpha and sigma are set to 0.02 and 3.5, respectively, by default, as advise in Levine et al. Since the gradient is constructed by external tool, ORCA does not need any additional keywords in the input file (i.e. you should use "!
+Conical intersection optimization for benzene.
+No analytical non-adiabatic coupling is available in OpenQP currently, thus we use a simpler penalty function approach.
+Remember that when --conical is called, two electronic states should be provided.
+The penalty function parameters alpha and sigma are set to 0.02 and 3.5, respectively, by default, as advised in Levine et al. Since the gradient is constructed by the external tool, ORCA does not need any additional keywords in the input file (i.e. you should use "!
 ExtOpt Opt")